JMS Burn & Reconstruction Center

 Designation & Reconstruction

-The JMS Burn & Reconstruction Center is a designated burn center by the MS State Dept. of Health and MS Trauma Care System.
+The JMS Burn & Reconstruction Center is the state's only designated burn center by the MS State Dept. of Health and MS Trauma Care System.

 Designation is a voluntary process a burn center can request as a way of independently evaluating their level of excellence.
 The process involves burn surgeons around the country and trauma nurses from around MS actually visiting the hospital and interviewing and observing the entire burn team.